Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/Python/17_2_Relay_&_Motor.rst

 Initialize ADC pins, set the range of voltage to 0-3.3V and the acquisition width of data to 0-4095.

 .. literalinclude:: ../../../freenove_Kit/Python/Python_Codes/17.2_Motor_And_Driver/Motor_And_Driver.py
+    :linenos:
     :language: python
     :lines: 11-13
     :dedent:

 Function driveMotor is used to control the rotation direction and speed of the motor.
-The dir represents direction while spd refers to speed.
+The dir represents direction while **spd** refers to speed.

 .. literalinclude:: ../../../freenove_Kit/Python/Python_Codes/17.2_Motor_And_Driver/Motor_And_Driver.py
+    :linenos:
     :language: python
     :lines: 15-22
     :dedent: